SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

 - **`DataBits` (readonly BigInteger)**:
   - The mantissa of the number, storing the significant digits in a `BigInteger`.
-  - Includes `ExtraHiddenBits` to provide additional precision beyond the visible significant bits.
+  - Includes `GuardBits` to provide additional precision beyond the visible significant bits.
   - Can be positive, negative, or zero, with the sign preserved in the `BigInteger`.

 - **`Scale` (readonly int)**:
   - The base-2 exponent offset, determining the position of the radix point (binary point).
   - A positive `Scale` shifts the radix point to the right, effectively multiplying the value by \(2^{\text{Scale}}\).
   - A negative `Scale` shifts the radix point to the left, dividing by \(2^{|\text{Scale}|}\).
-  - When `Scale` is zero, the radix point is positioned immediately after the main bits but before the hidden bits.
+  - When `Scale` is zero, the radix point is positioned immediately after the main bits but before the guard bits.

 - **`_size` (internal readonly int)**:
-  - Represents the bit length of the absolute value of `DataBits`, including the hidden bits.
+  - Represents the bit length of the absolute value of `DataBits`, including the guard bits.
   - Equals zero only if `DataBits` is exactly zero.
   - Used internally to track the total size of the number in bits.